DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.9.6 Utilities and heating, ventilation, and air conditioning (HVAC)
     - Power management in ascending order: surge protectors, power/power-line conditioner, uninterruptible power supply (UPS), generators
     - Types of UPS:
-        - double conversion: functions by taking power from the wall outlet, storing it in a battery, pulling power out of the battery and feeding that power to the device/devices
+        - 🐍double conversion: functions by taking power from the wall outlet, storing it in a battery, pulling power out of the battery and feeding that power to the device/devices
-        - line-interactive: has a surge protector, battery charger/inverter and voltage regulator positioned between the grid power source and the equipment (battery is not in line under normal conditions)
+        - 🐍line-interactive: has a surge protector, battery charger/inverter and voltage regulator positioned between the grid power source and the equipment (battery is not in line under normal conditions)
     - Commercial power problem types:
         - ⚒️**fault**: momentary loss of power
         - ⚒️**blackout**: complete loss of power